Making Decisions

 - Solutions that do not solve the problem

 The boundary between Acceptable and Settle has been referred to as the "aspiration threshold" in some of Simon's works.
-This is the line you draw to define what counts as "good enough".
+This is the line that is drawn to define what counts as "good enough".

-Where you place this threshold determines your strategy.
-Place it near the center and you are attempting to optimize.
-Place it further out and you are satisficing.
+Where this threshold is placed determines the strategy.
+Place it near the center and it is attempting to optimize.
+Place it further out and it is satisficing.

 The critical insight: the Acceptable zone is larger than the Optimized zone.
 There are many more satisficing solutions than optimal ones.
 This is why satisficing is often more efficient.